aldertzomer/shell-genomics/_episodes/05-writing-scripts.md

 ## Making the script into a program

 We had to type `bash` because we needed to tell the computer what program to use to run this script.
 Instead, we can turn this script into its own program.
 We need to tell the computer that this script is a program by making the script file executable.
 We can do this by changing the file permissions.
-We talked about permissions in [an earlier episode](http://www.datacarpentry.org/shell-genomics/03-working-with-files/).
+We talked about permissions in [an earlier episode](https://aldertzomer.github.io/shell-genomics/03-working-with-files/).

 First, let's look at the current permissions.

 ~~~
-$ ls -l bad-reads-script.sh
+$ ls -l ~/bad-reads-script.sh
 ~~~
 {: .bash}